 Benjamin Banneker (1731-1806)

-Benjamin Banneker, free black, farmer, mathematician, and astronomer, was born on November 9, 1731, the son of freed slaves Robert and Mary Bannaky, probably near the Patapsco River southeast of Baltimore, Maryland, where his father owned a small farm.
-For some years, Banneker seems to have served … Read MoreBenjamin Banneker (1731-1806)
+Benjamin Banneker, a free Black farmer, mathematician, and astronomer, was born on November 9, 1731, the son of freed slaves Robert and Mary Banneky, probably near the Patapsco River southeast of Baltimore, Maryland, where his father owned a small farm.
+For some years, Banneker seems … Read MoreBenjamin Banneker (1731-1806)